 Moxie is the latest venture from renowned chef Shane Osborn, as part of his The Arcane Collective group of restaurants.
-You may have spotted Michael cooking up a storm in his previous role as chef de cuisine at Osborn’s Michelin-starred restaurant Arcane and having become vegetarian last year, he’s now leading the charge at Moxie – an ingredient-led, eco-conscious dining destination that features a primarily plant-based menu and focus on sustainability.
+You may have spotted Michael cooking up a storm in his previous role as chef de cuisine at Osborn’s Michelin-starred restaurant Arcane; having become vegetarian last year, he’s now leading the charge at Moxie – an ingredient-led, eco-conscious dining destination that features a primarily plant-based menu and focus on sustainability.

 We talk to Michael about his fave veggie dishes, tips for eating more sustainably and why supporting local farmers in Hong Kong is so important: